pubky/pubky-knowledge-base/Explore/PubkyCore/SecurityModel.md

 This is achieved through:
 - Cryptographic identity (keypairs) that users fully control
 - Identity based routing.
 Knowing identity is enough to locate data
-- Data portability via [[PubkyBackup|Pubky Backup]] (homeserver mirroring planned but not yet implemented)
+- Data portability via [[PubkyBackup|Pubky Backup]] (Homeserver mirroring planned but not yet implemented)
 - Optional data signing to detect tampering (planned for apps that need it)
-- End-to-end encryption for encrypted data (planned; homeserver cannot read)
+- End-to-end encryption for encrypted data (planned; Homeserver cannot read)

 ## Trust Philosophy: "It is OK to trust when there is a Credible Exit"

 The Pubky security model accepts that some trust is unavoidable in practical systems.
 Rather than attempting to eliminate all trust (which often leads to unusable systems), the approach is:

-1. **Choose Wisely**: Users select their homeserver operator.
+1. **Choose Wisely**: Users select their Homeserver operator.
 This is an explicit trust decision, similar to choosing a bank or email provider.
 Users who want zero trust can self-host.

 2. **Don't Trust Fully**: Mirroring and backups allow users to restore data after detecting misbehavior.
-If your primary homeserver modifies data or acts maliciously, your mirrors will show discrepancies.
+If your primary Homeserver modifies data or acts maliciously, your mirrors will show discrepancies.
 Data replication / backup is a first step for maintaining data availability.

 3. **[[CredibleExit|Credible Exit]]**: The key guarantee is that users can always leave.
-A misbehaving homeserver cannot hold your identity hostage because:
+A misbehaving Homeserver cannot hold your identity hostage because:
    - Your keypair never leaves your device. [[PubkyRing|Pubky Ring]] is the reference key manager implementation
    - Your data can be backed up and migrated
-   - [[0.Introduction|PKARR]] lets you point your identity to a new homeserver immediately
+   - [[0.Introduction|PKARR]] lets you point your identity to a new Homeserver immediately

 ### The Detection Problem

 [[CredibleExit|Credible exit]] has a prerequisite: **knowing when to exit**.
-A malicious homeserver that misbehaves silently (withholding data, tampering, surveillance) can cause harm before the user realizes something is wrong.
+A malicious Homeserver that misbehaves silently (withholding data, tampering, surveillance) can cause harm before the user realizes something is wrong.

 This is the hardest unsolved problem in the security model.
 Planned mitigations: